-Corporate Risk Amendments June 2015 Position Statement
+Corporate Risk Amendments October 2015

+Position Statement

-Risk 1- The Fire Authority would be unable to maintain the positive engagement of employees resulting in an inability to deliver its key priorities and objectives
+Risk 1- The Fire Authority would be unable to maintain the positive engagement of its employees resulting in an inability to deliver its key priorities and objectives

-Emerging Issues The Risk Owner has determined that with the continued uncertainty over industrial action that the likelihood score (potential for risk realisation) should be maintained at a level of 4 as the risk of further action is still high, until agreement between the Government and FBU is reached.
-Therefore the risk rating remains high generating an overall Risk Score of likelihood 4 x impact $3 = 12$ .
-The Service is currently engaged with the representative body on a staffing proposal .
-The Service recognises that this does have the potential to affect he positive engagement of employees.
-However in considering alternative delivery model the Service is confident that its framework for engaging and consulting with both employees and representative bodies is satisfactory.
-In addition to this the Service has communicated with personnel to provide ongoing information regarding the staffing proposal.
-Questionnaires have been communicated to determine the appetite to support the staffing via a voluntary/anonymous survey, with wider information being distributed service wide to provide clarity on financial challenge and its potential impact upon our Service Delivery model.
+Emerging Issues The Risk Owner has determined that, with the continued uncertainty over industrial action, that the likelihood score (potential for risk realisation) should be maintained at a level of 4 as the risk of further action is still high.
+Whilst engagement with the workforce and representative bodies is ongoing regarding the staffing proposal, there is still a risk of a local dispute.
+Similarly, as the Service seeks to move into commissioning, discussions are ongoing with representative bodies, a mutually agreeable solution is likely via the National Joint Council.
+This provides an indication of the range of changes currently being considered by the Service, raising the potential for disagreement with the representative bodies, impacting adversely on engagement levels.
+The Service is currently engaged with the representative body on a staffing proposal.
+It is recognised that this proposal does have the potential to affect the positive engagement of employees.
+However, in considering and mitigating against the impact of these changes, the Service is using its established frameworks and communication approaches for engaging with and consulting with both employees and representative bodies on this matter.
+As part of this, briefings have been held with managers and information packs have been provided to managers to help ensure consistency of message in shaping, influencing and communicating with local teams.
 Changes to control measures There have been no changes to control measures in this quarter.
-Assur- ance Updates The level of assurance provided by control owners against this particular risk is high, with the assurances being green and provided within the last 12 months.
+Assurance Updates The level of assurance provided by control owners against this particular risk is high, with the assurances being green and provided within the last 12 months.
 A number of assurances have been updated in this quarter, reflecting the proactive approach to managing this particular risk.
 The Risk Owner is assured that the collective control environment is strong and effective.
 This is reflected in the 'substantial (green) 'confidence opinion' which is shown on the Corporate Risk Assurance Map Summary.